Click to Rate and Give Feedback

 The CreateUser.aspx page is displayed.

 3. Create some users and assign them to the predefined roles.
-To do so, enter the user's credentials then click Create User.
+To do this, enter the user's credentials then click Create User.

 Record the user names and passwords that you have created.
 You will need them to assign or change the users' profile information.

-For example, create a user with a user name "joeA" and check the Administrator check box so that joeA is a member of the Administrators role.
-Create a second user with a user name "joeNA", and do not check the Administrator check box.
-The user joeNA will be a member of the Friends role but not of the Administrators role.
-The Friends and Administrators roles are created by code that you added earlier to the Application_Start method in the Global.asax file.
+For example, create a user that has a user name "joeM" and select the Managers radio button so that joeM is a member of the Managers role.
+Create a second user that has a user name "joeNA", and select the Friends radio button.
+The user joeNA will be a member of the Friends role but not of the Managers role.
+The Friends and Managers roles are created by code that you added earlier to the Application_Start method in the Global.asax file.

 After a user is created, you are redirected to the Default.aspx page.